csswizardry/csswizardry.github.com/_posts/2023-10-16-what-is-the-maximum-max-age.md

-The spec says caches should accept a maximum `max-age` value of whatever-it’s-been-told, falling back to 2,147,483,648 seconds (which is 68 years), or failing that, falling back to as-long-as-is-possibly-can.
+The spec says caches should accept a maximum `max-age` value of whatever-it’s-been-told, falling back to 2,147,483,648 seconds (which is 68 years), or failing that, falling back to as-long-as-it-possibly-can.
 This wording means that, technically, there isn’t a maximum as long as the cache understands the value you passed it.
 Theoretically, you could set a `max-age=9999999999` (that’s 317 years!) or higher.
 If the cache can work with